As an Amazon Associate we earn from qualifying purchases.

 The choice of color depends upon your preferences and the wedding theme.
 Although most designers focus on the white range of wedding dresses, it is not the only choice.
 In fact, we have noticed colors such as pink, blue, gold, and gray worn by the brides.
 Some celebrities like Reese Witherspoon and Sarah Jessica Parker opted for non-white wedding dresses.

 Despite its long history, choosing a white wedding dress is not always necessary.
+Sometimes, women prefer to choose a colored dress because white is not the most slimming color, and they feel more comfortable in darker shades.

 “A white wedding gown represents far more than just a dress.
 It is also the embodiment of a dream.”Vera Wang